 What cryptocurrencies can you trade on Plus500?

-We must mention that one of the challenges with trading crypto with Plus500 is the non-availability of the underlying asset.
+One of the challenges with trading crypto on Plus500 is that the underlying asset is not available.
 For example, you cannot own any cryptocurrency, including Bitcoin.
-This is because the platform (Plus500) is primarily a CFD platform.
-Thus you merely speculate on the prices of the cryptocurrencies and do not own one.
+This is because the trading platform is primarily a CFD platform.
+This means you merely speculate on the prices of the cryptocurrencies and do not own one.

-With that said, let us dive into some of the cryptocurrency CFDs you can find on Plus500.
+With that said, let's dive into some of the cryptocurrency CFDs you can find on Plus500.

-At the time of writing this Plus500 review, there were only 11 cryptocurrency CFDs.
-Although the number is limited, traders have been able to leverage them to make huge profits from the smallest changes in the prices of the crypto assets.
+At the time of writing, there were only 12 cryptocurrency CFDs.
+Although the number is limited, traders have been able to leverage them to make huge profits from the smallest changes in the prices of crypto assets.
 You can do the same and even more when you sign up on Plus500.